Proxima Centauri b: Discovery

 Velocity of Proxima Centauri towards and away from the Earth as measured with the HARPS spectrograph during the first three months of 2016.
 The red symbols with black error bars represent data points, and the blue curve is a fit of the data.
 The amplitude and period of the motion were used to estimate the planet's minimum mass.

-Proxima Centauri had become a target for exoplanet searches already before the discovery of Proxima Centauri b, but initial studies in 2008 and 2009 ruled out the existence of larger-than-Earth exoplanets in the habitable zone.
-Planets are very common around dwarf stars, with on average 1–2 planets per star, and about 20–40% of all red dwarfs have one in the habitable zone.
+Proxima Centauri had become a target for exoplanet searches before the discovery of Proxima Centauri b, but initial studies in 2008 and 2009 ruled out the existence of larger-than-Earth exoplanets in the habitable zone.
+Planets are common around dwarf stars, with on average 1–2 planets per star, and about 20–40% of all red dwarfs have one in the habitable zone.
 Additionally, red dwarfs are by far the most common type of stars.

 Based on observations with instruments (Note: The Ultraviolet and Visual Echelle Spectrograph and the High Accuracy Radial Velocity Planet Searcher.) at the European Southern Observatory in Chile prior to 2016, motion anomalies were identified in Proxima Centauri that could not be satisfactorily explained by flares (Note: Flares are presumably magnetic phenomena during which for minutes and hours parts of the star emit more radiation than usual.) or chromospheric (Note: The chromosphere is an outer layer of a star.) activity of the star.
 This suggested that Proxima Centauri may be orbited by an exoplanet.
 In January 2016, a team of astronomers launched the Pale Red Dot project to confirm this hypothetical exoplanet's existence.
 On 24 August 2016, the team led by Anglada-Escudé proposed that a terrestrial exoplanet in the habitable zone of Proxima Centauri could explain these anomalies and announced Proxima Centauri b's discovery.

 In 2022, the exoplanet Proxima Centauri d, which orbits even closer to the star, was confirmed.
 An exoplanet candidate named Proxima Centauri c was reported in 2020, but its existence has since been disputed due to potential artifacts in the data.
 The claimed existence of a dust belt around Proxima Centauri remains unconfirmed.